noahehall/theBookOfNoah/databases/mysql_new.md

     - e.g. books table will reference authors table

 ### COLUMNS
+#### DEFINITIONS
+  - character set - sets the character set to use for  haracter data in the table
+  - collate - how the data is alphabetized
+  - checksum - enables/disables a checksum for a table
+    - 0 = disable
+    - 1 = enable
+  - comment - add notes for yourself/other table administrators regarding a table

+#### KEYWORDS
+  - `auto_increment = NUMBER` set the starting point for an auto incrementing column -

 #### KEYS
   - `on delete restrict` do not allow a row forone table to be removed from another table without first removing the foreign key record
   - `foreign key` an index that refers to a key/index in another table